esquith/patient-adhd-updates/README.md

 Built with Rails 7 and ChatGPT, unless I change my mind later.

-## How to use
+## Setup

+1. Clone the repository

+2. Run `bundle install`

+3. Edit the Rails credentials file with your terminal:

+`EDITOR="nano" bin/rails credentials:edit`

+4. Add your [OpenAI API](https://platform.openai.com/account/api-keys) key to:
+`chatgpt_api_key: your-api-key-here`

-To use the ChatGPT service directly in the rails console:
+You should be able to now use the ChatGPT service directly in the rails console:

 `ChatgptService.call('What is your name?', 'gpt-3.5-turbo-0301')`